-To restart or reboot your Ubuntu Machine click in Power Off option.
+To restart or reboot your Ubuntu Machine click on the Power Off option.
 Once you do it, you will get an option to restart your Ubuntu Operating System.

 Restart Ubuntu Using Reboot Command

-It is very simple to run reboot command to restart your machine.
+It is very simple to run the reboot command to restart your machine.

 if you face any problem then use the following command-